-Level Criteria 4A P Personal 4B Social Safe Self-direction Cooperate Respect Others Resolving Conflict and Fair Play Advanced 3 recognizes possible unsafe situations and provides solutions to issues related to safety.
+Level Criteria 4A P ersonal 4B Social Safe Self-direction Cooperate Respect Others Resolving Conflict and Fair Play Advanced 3 · Anticipates and recognizes possible unsafe situations and provides solutions to issues related to safety.
 Encourages peers to promote safety within activities.
-OR individual, small- and large- group activities.
+OR · Consistently applies rules, safe practices and procedures in class activities.
+Effort given throughout in individual, small- and large-group activities.
 Student challenges self to be successful at his or her level.
 Tries his or her best without prompts or encouragements from others for activities.
-Takes responsibility and accents consequences for Consistently engages in appropriate cooperative behaviors in partnerships and/or groups.
+Takes responsibility and accepts consequences for actions.
+Consistently engages in appropriate cooperative behaviors in partnerships and/or groups.
 Behaviors include leading, following and supporting group members to improve play in cooperative and competitive settings.
-Evaluates personal behaviors and refines behavior to ensure positive effects on others without prompts. encourages others to respect individuals who may be of different backgrounds or different skill levels by encouraging others or other behaviors to include all students.
-Provides frequent positive Consistently demonstrates cooperation and sensitivity when resolving conflict in games without prompts or support from teacher.
+Evaluates personal behaviors and refines behavior to ensure positive effects on others without prompts.
+Demonstrates and encourages others to respect individuals who may be of different backgrounds or different skill levels by encouraging others or other behaviors to include all students.
+Provides frequent positive comments to classmates without prompts.
+Never uses put downs or comments that are hurtful.
+Consistently demonstrates cooperation and sensitivity when resolving conflict in games without prompts or support from teacher.
 Consistently demonstrates good winner/loser behaviors without prompts or direction (e.g., shaking hands, complimenting others, letting outcomes go).
 Always accepts and respects decisions made by the designated official.
-2 practices and procedures in class activities.
-Recognizes possible unsafe situations and seeks solutions with others to ensure safety small- and large-group activities and stays on task with prompts and Leads, follows and supports group members to improve play in cooperative and competitive settings.
-Evaluates personal behavior to ensure positive effects on others and refines behavior with prompts from others. feelings of those who may be of different backgrounds or different skill levels.
+Proficient 2 Follows all rules, safe practices and procedures in class activities.
+Recognizes possible unsafe situations and seeks solutions with others to ensure safety of self and others.
+Engages in individual, small-and large-group activities and stays on task with prompts and encouragement from others.
+Completes lesson tasks without constant supervision.
+Takes responsibility for actions. group members to improve play in cooperative and competitive settings.
+Respects the rights and feelings of those who may be of different backgrounds or different skill levels.
 Provides some positive comments to classmates and does not use put downs or comments that are hurtful.
 Demonstrates cooperation with others when resolving conflict in games.
 Demonstrates good winner/loser behaviors (e.g., shaking hands, complimenting others, letting outcomes go) with prompts or directions.
 Accepts and respects decisions made by the designated official.
-Limited 1 unsafe situations or Engages in activities and stays on task with prompts and encouragement from others.
-Prompts needed to be prepared for success. are helpful to others after prompts or direction from the teacher or does not engage in behaviors that are helpful to others.
-Does not recognize and/or product the offects of the rights and feelings of those who may be of different backgrounds or different skill levels.
+Limited 1 Needs prompts or encouragement or does not follow rules and/or safe practices .
+Does not recognize unsafe situations or behaviors that create unsafe situations for others.
+Engages in activities and stays on task with prompts and encouragement from others.
+Prompts needed to be prepared for success.
+Takes little or no responsibility for actions and consequences.
+Engages in behaviors that are helpful to others after prompts or direction from the teacher or does not engage in behaviors that are helpful to others.
+Does not recognize and/or evaluate the effects of personal behavior to ensure positive effects on others.
+Has difficulty in respecting the rights and feelings of those who may be of different backgrounds or different skill levels.
 Sometimes uses put downs or comments that are hurtful.
-Does not successfully demonstrate cooperative behaviors when resolving
+Does not successfully demonstrate cooperative behaviors when resolving conflict in games.
+Inconsistent demonstration of good winner/loser behaviors (e.g., shaking hands, complimenting others, has difficult time letting outcomes go).
+Argues, challenges, or does not accept decisions made by the designated official.

-Fitness & Wellness 7.1 Curriculum Guide Standard 5 Recognizes the value of physical activity for health, enjoyment, challenge, self- expression and/or social interaction.
+Ohio Physical Education Assessments Standard 5 Recognizes the value of physical activity for health, enjoyment, challenge, self-expression and/or social interaction.
 Benchmark A Makes a connection between participation in physical activity and physical, emotional and intellectual health.
 Benchmark B Discusses the positive impact physical activity has on his or her life.
 Grade Band: 6-8